What Not to Do When NaNoWriMo Ends

 - Don't have a work in progress, or need a break from your NaNoWriMo novel?
 Write a new story based on this prompt: a character totally meant to keep that promise they made . . . but they definitely broke it, and badly.

-When you’re done, share your writing in the comments below.
-Be sure to comment on your fellow writers’ pieces!
+When you're done, share your practice in the box below.
+Be sure to comment on your fellow writers' pieces!